becm/mpt-solver/README.md

 Each module library supports creation of metatype references with interfaces for generic MPT object and solver operations.

+Named aliases for methods to create solver instances are defined by adding entries to the `"mpt.loader.alias"` config hierarchy.
+This can be done by placing config files in `${MPT_PREFIX}/etc/mpt.conf.d`.

+Additional 3rd party files are required to build solver modules from source.
-To build solver modules, additional `math` sources/objects are required.
-Where to obtain 3rd party files, library build instructions and further information can be found in `modules/<name>/README.md`.
+Where to obtain these files, additional requirements and further information can be found in the respective `modules/<name>/README.md`.

-Files installed to `${MPT_PREFIX}/etc/mpt.conf.d` are used to map named aliases to solver instance builder methods.

-The generated solver libraries are subject to licences from this project and the ones covering their `math` sources!
+The resulting solver libraries are subject to licence terms of this project as well as their respective 3rd party `math` sources.
-Make shure to understand all license implications before redistribution in any form.
+Make sure to understand all license implications before redistring in any form.